jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fragmentedindexes.md

 The grid can be filtered by the following criteria:

+Yes, I think it should, what I know is: minimum size, minimal activity operations are counting times that a process has reached into the index to get data to satisfy a query.

 * Top (most) fragmented indexes
 * Database name
-* Minimum Size
+* Minimum Size - 10MB = 1280 pages
-* Minimum operations
+* Minimum operations - minimum number of either scan or update operations

 ## Collect now